 And that’s it!
 We are now ready to move forward with the rest of the build.

 The FLUX CAPACITOR!
 Doc Brown hit his head on a toilet and came up with the design that would make time travel possible.
 This single device is the key to the entire Back to the Future story, and without it, there would be no point.
 So why did Eaglemoss go and ruin the most important detail of the entire build?
 We will never know.
 The one in Terry Matalas‘ replica car that they scanned was very accurate to the real thing, so Eaglemoss really should have done better.
 Thankfully, the modding community saved the day again.
 It is just sad for the high cost of these partworks that we got screwed on such an important part.
 The XMAS Tree is going to get replaced in the next issue too, as it is just as incorrect.

 At least we have a lot of spare parts we will never use…

-Issue 59 – Interior: Blower, Cables, XMAS Tree LEDs
+Issue 59 – Interior: Fan, Cables, XMAS Tree LEDs